Dr. Giggles: Plot

-Thirty-five years later, the adult Evan Jr. (now nicknamed "Dr. Giggles" for his hideous laugh and insatiable obsession to follow in his father's footsteps) escapes from a mental asylum, killing everyone in his path.
+In 1992 (thirty-five years later), the adult Evan Jr. (now nicknamed "Dr. Giggles" for his hideous giggle and insatiable obsession to follow in his father's footsteps) escapes from a mental asylum, killing everyone in his path.
 In Moorehigh, 19-year-old Jennifer Campbell, her boyfriend Max Anderson, and their friends are planning their summer break.
 Jennifer, already upset by family trouble, is further distressed from having a heart condition and being forced to wear a heart monitor.
 Dr. Giggles returns to his childhood home, goes through Evan Sr.'s files, and gathers a list of names.
 He begins stalking and killing several residents, including Jennifer's friends.

-After the party, Jennifer becomes fed up with her heart monitor and dumps it in a fish tank.
+After a party, Jennifer becomes fed up with her heart monitor and dumps it in a fish tank.
 Jennifer's father finds it and leaves to look for her.
 Dr. Giggles shows up and kills his girlfriend (Jennifer's prospective stepmother).
 Jennifer returns to the party and sees Max kissing another girl.
 Distraught, she runs into the house of mirrors.
 Dr. Giggles notices Jennifer has the same heart condition as his mother and goes after her.
 He kills the girl Max was kissing, but Jennifer sees him coming and escapes.
 Officers Magruder and Reitz find her and take her to the police station.

 Officer Magruder explains to Reitz how Evan Jr. escaped.
 He was on guard duty at the morgue housing the bodies of Dr. Rendell and his wife.
 Investigating a giggle, he witnessed Evan Jr. cutting his way out of his mother's body with a scalpel.
 He realized that Rendell had cut open his wife's body, stuffed his son in and sewn it shut.
 Upon being threatened by Evan Jr., Magruder passed out from shock.
 When he woke up, Rendell's wife's corpse had been re-sewn, and all traces of the event at the morgue had been wiped clean.